COVID-19: Implications for UGAR programs

 (Presidential Scholars, Sophomore Research Scholars, Junior Research Scholars)

-- Remote research: students on a leave term OR students enrolled in classes but not in residence on campus may apply for research that will be conducted remotely from their current location.
-If any element of the research involves in-person interaction or access to locations outside of their current residence, students will need to justify the necessity of these elements and provide details about safety protocols and permissions.
+- Remote research: students living on or off campus, whether enrolled in classes or on a leave term, are eligible to engage in remote research.
+Students are not eligible if they are withdrawn from the college for any reason, even if the withdrawal is in good standing.
+If any element of the research involves in-person interaction or access to locations outside of a student's current residential location, students will need to justify the necessity of these elements and provide details about safety protocols and permissions.

 - On-campus research: only an option for students who are approved by the College for on campus enrollment.
 If any element of the research involves in-person interaction or access to labs or other campus spaces, students will need to justify the necessity of these elements and provide details about safety protocols and permissions